 The Company's indebtedness subjects the Company to interest rate risk.
 Interest rates are subject to the influence of economic conditions generally, both domestic and foreign, and also to the monetary and fiscal policies of the United States and its agencies, particularly the Federal Reserve.
 The nature and timing of any changes in such policies or general economic conditions and the effect they may have on the Company are unpredictable.
 The Company's indebtedness may also have other important impacts on the Company, including that the Company will be required to utilize cash flow to service the debt, indebtedness may make the Company more vulnerable to economic downturns, and the Company's indebtedness subjects the Company to covenants and may place restrictions on its operations and activities, including its ability to pay dividends and take certain other actions.
-Interest on borrowings under the Company's 2018 Credit Agreement accrues at a rate, at the Company's election at the time of borrowing, equal to (a) LIBOR plus a margin that ranges from 1.25% to 1.75% depending on the Company's consolidated leverage ratio, which is a ratio of consolidated funded indebtedness to consolidated earnings before interest, taxes, depreciation and amortization (EBITDA) (the "Consolidated Leverage Ratio") or (b) the highest of (i) prime, (ii) the federal funds rate plus 50 basis points, and (iii) the one-month LIBOR rate plus 100 basis points (such highest rate, the "Base Rate"), plus a margin that ranges from 0.25% to 0.75% depending on the Consolidated Leverage Ratio.
-As of September 30, 2021, the Company had approximately \$20.0 million of outstanding borrowings under the 2018 Credit Agreement with a weighted average interest rate of 1.33%.
-Based on the amounts outstanding at September 30, 2021, a hypothetical 1% increase in daily interest rates would increase the Company's annual interest expense by approximately \$200,000.
+As of September 30, 2022, interest on borrowings under the Company's Credit Agreement accrued at a rate, at the Company's election at the time of borrowing, equal to (a) the BSBY rate plus a margin that ranged from 1.25% to 1.75% depending on the Company's consolidated leverage ratio, which is a ratio of consolidated funded indebtedness to consolidated earnings before interest, taxes, depreciation and amortization (EBITDA) (the "Consolidated Leverage Ratio") or (b) the highest of (i) prime, (ii) the federal funds rate plus 50 basis points, and (iii) the BSBY rate plus 100 basis points, plus a margin that ranged from 0.25% to 0.75% depending on the Company basis points, plus a margin that ranged on the Company had approximately \$36.0 million of outstanding borrowings under the Credit Agreement with a weighted average interest rate of 3.95%.
+Based on the amounts outstanding at September 30, 2022, a hypothetical 1% increase in daily interest rates would increase the Company's annual interest expense by approximately \$360,000.

 All of the Company's export sales require the customer to make payment in United States dollars.
 Accordingly, foreign sales may be affected by the strength of the United States dollar relative to the currencies of the countries in which the Company's customers are located, as well as the strength of the economies of the countries in which the Company's customers are located.
 The Company has, at times in the past, paid certain suppliers in Euros.
-The Company had no foreign exchange contracts outstanding at September 30, 2021 or June 30, 2021.
+The Company had no foreign exchange contracts outstanding at September 30, 2022 or June 30, 2022.

 The Company's cash is maintained in bank accounts which bear interest at prevailing interest rates.
-At September 30, 2021, bank deposits exceeded Federal Deposit Insurance Corporation limits.
+At September 30, 2022, bank deposits exceeded Federal Deposit Insurance Corporation limits.